project-fir/fir-lamdera/README.md

-This assumes you have docker ready to go
+This assumes you have docker ready to go, and you've already cloned this repo to your dev machine

 ```
 cd /into/this/directory